john32b/futureknightdx/readme.md

 ## Finally

-Future Knight DX version, programmed by myself, John32B.
+Future Knight DX version, programmed by me, John32B.
 You are free to use the code for whatever reason **but not the image and audio assets!**

 **Things that could be done in a later iteration:**
 - New Graphics.
 The current style follows the Amstrad CPC double wide pixels.
 But this an easily be replaced with new art that is not double-pixel wide and has more colors or even has more animation frames.
 - An entire new adventure.
 Let's be honest the original game map design, is nothing to write home about.
 The game could have more intricate level design, with a more thoughtful enemy placement and item use locations.
 Perhaps add a new level style and new enemy behaviors?
-- If I am to get in trouble for sharing the original game assets, I'll just remove them I guess
+- Will I ever If get in trouble for sharing the original game assets?
+I'll just remove them from github.

 That's it.
 Thank you for reading this giant wall of text, you are awesome 😸